-About Deputy Mayor Leslie Schneider
+About Councilmember Leslie Schneider

 I have been an active advocate for sustainability and local economy since 1992 when I started volunteering for Sustainable Seattle and later for the Business Alliance for Local Living Economy.
 I love how the design of physical space can encourage the growth of relationships in a community.
 To live in deeper community with neighbors, I was a founding member of Jackson Place Cohousing (JPC).
 I had many leadership roles in the development and construction of JPC’s 27 condominium units and common spaces, located just southeast of downtown Seattle, and I lived there for 8 years until moving to Bainbridge Island.
 I volunteered for the Pomegranate Center (“Strengthening communities through collaborative placemaking”).
 I even went all the way to New York City to take a workshop on “How to turn a place around,” from one of my favorite organizations, the Project For Public Spaces.
 I visit City Repair projects in Portland, Oregon and have participated recently in that organization’s annual Village Building Convergence.